getsentry/sentry-docs/src/collections/_documentation/error-reporting/configuration/index.md

 ### `server-name`

 {% unsupported browser %}
-Can be used to supply a "server name".
+Can be used to supply a "server name."
 When provided, the name of the server is sent along and persisted in the event.
-Note that for many integrations the server name actually corresponds to the device hostname even in situations where the machine is not actually a server.
+For many integrations the server name actually corresponds to the device hostname even in situations where the machine is not actually a server.
 Most SDKs will attempt to auto-discover this value.
 {% endunsupported %}